daver64/rpascal/README.md

 **Advanced Language Features:**
 - ⚠️ **Multi-dimensional arrays** - Basic support, may have edge cases
-- ⚠️ **String assignments** - Some syntax restrictions may apply
 - ⚠️ **Case statements** - Basic implementation, complex cases may have issues
 - ⚠️ **With statements** - Implemented but not extensively tested

 **Built-in Extensions:**
 - ⚠️ **File types** - Basic file operations work, advanced features may be limited
-- ⚠️ **Dynamic memory** - new/dispose work, advanced pointer operations limited
+- ⚠️ **Dynamic memory** - new/dispose work, advanced pointer operations functional

 ### ❌ **Missing/Limited Features (0-30% Compatible)**

 **Advanced Language Constructs:**
 - ❌ **Variant records** - Not implemented (case-of in record definitions)
-- ❌ **Set operations** - Set types declared but operations limited
-- ❌ **Pointer arithmetic** - Pointer types exist but dereference operations have issues
-- ❌ **Complex pointer operations** - Advanced pointer manipulation not working
 - ❌ **Labels and goto** - Not implemented
 - ❌ **Units and uses** - Module system not implemented
 - ❌ **Object-oriented features** - Not planned (class, object, inheritance)